Extra-judicial political repression in 1968 (2.1)

 7. Arkhangelsky

-Doctor of Physical-Mathematical Sciences, professor at Moscow University, signed the Letter of 99, severe Party reprimand.
+D.Sc.
+(Physico-Mathematical Sciences), professor at Moscow University, signed the Letter of 99.
+Severe Party reprimand.

 8. Boris Balter